-On August 20, 1989, Lyle Menedez and his younger brother, Erik, shot and killed their parents, Jose and Kitty, at their Beverly Hills home.
+On August 20, 1989, Lyle Menendez and his younger brother, Erik, shot and killed their parents, Jose and Kitty, at their Beverly Hills home.
 Their arrest the following year set off a trial that captivated the nation, with the brothers citing years of abuse as the reason for their actions.
 They were found guilty of first-degree murder in 1996 and sentenced to consecutive life terms in prison.

 Joseph Lyle Menendez was born in New York City on January 10, 1968, and grew up outside of Princeton, New Jersey.
 The older son of Jose Menedez, a Cuban immigrant and successful entertainment executive, and Mary "Kitty" Menedez, Lyle and his younger brother, Erik, grew up amid wealth and privilege.
-However, their father exerted immense pressure to succeed in school and athletics.
+However, their father exerted immense pressure on them to succeed in school and athletics.